Mazda3: 2008

 An additional trim level included the Sport GX with a 2.0 L engine, previously all Sport hatchbacks had a 2.3 L engine and came only in GS or GT trims.
-Compared to the GX sedan, the GX hatchback has body-coloured door handles, and fog lamps.
+Compared to the GX sedan, the GX hatchback has body-colored door handles, and fog lamps.
 Options for the Sport GX include air conditioning, a convenience package containing power accessories and 15-inch alloys, and a rear trunk spoiler.

 The GS sedan received standard 16-inch alloy wheels, previously only available with the moonroof option, while the GX had 15-inch alloy wheels added to the convenience package (which includes steering-wheel mounted audio controls, power windows, power locks, and remote entry).
 The GS hatchback now comes with factory-installed air conditioning.
 GT models received standard xenon headlights, previously part of the leather package.

 In the U.S., the i Touring trim level was replaced by the i Touring Value model.
-This new model added a body-color front grille, fog lights and 17" alloy wheels, giving it a very similar appearance to the more expensive s models.
+This new model added a body-color front grille, fog lights and 17-inch alloy wheels, giving it a very similar appearance to the more expensive s models.
 The interior also received leather-covered steering wheel and shift knob from the s model.
 Anti-lock brakes and side-impact airbags, previously optional, were now standard.